 Birds and Fish Ownership: The number of birds in a unit shall not exceed two and no aquarium shall exceed 20 gallons in size.
 Certain types of birds, including but not limited to hawks, eagles, condors, and pigeons, are not allowed under any circumstances.

-Hamster, Guinea Pig or Gerbil Ownership: A maximum combination of two hamsters, guinea pigs, or gerbils may be kept.
+Hamster, Guinea Pig, or Gerbil Ownership: A maximum combination of two hamsters, guinea pigs, or gerbils may be kept.

 Animals Not Permitted: Any poisonous or life-threatening reptiles and exotic or dangerous animals (e.g., snakes, iguanas, pigs, wild animals such as wolves and big cats, etc.) are not considered common household pets.
 They will not be allowed on CHA property under any circumstances.